-While Tuscany might be seen as a bit more of a grown-up destination, there’s still loads of stuff for adventurous families to enjoy and a whole bunch of events and activities that make a perfect day out.
-Don’y forget that our huge range of villas in Tuscany means that whatever age kids you’ve got, we’ve got the amenities and extras to make your holiday a breeze – everything from babysitters to toys and games and even games console and wifi for older ones.
-But while you’re over there, make sure you got the best out of your days out with our list of the best family activities in Tuscany!
+Don’t forget that our huge range of villas in Tuscany means that whatever age kids you’ve got, we’ve got the amenities and extras to make your holiday a breeze – everything from babysitters to baby rattles and games and even games console and wifi for older ones.
+But when you want to get out and about this list will help you out!

 1. Wander the vineyards with Walk About Tuscany